masnagam/tsduck-arib/README.ARIB.md

 ## Test environments

-* [Circle CI] for Linux build
-* [Travis CI] for macOS build

-I'm planning to use [AppVeyor] for Wondows build.
+tsduck-arib is tested on Linux and macOS using GitHub Actions.

-tsduck-arib is built successfully on environments above.
-But `make test` fail in several tests frequently due to insufficient time precision.
+tsduck-arib can be built successfully on environments above.
+But `make test` fails in several tests frequently due to insufficient time precision.

 The tests assume a time error less than 50ms.
-But it's impossible to guarantee the maximum wait time of threads/processes in a container running on a CI service, especially on [Travis CI] for macOS build.
+But it's impossible to guarantee the maximum wait time of threads/processes in a container running on a CI service, especially in the macOS build.

 There are several solutions to fix the test failures: